seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 never tuned** — the rule «do not touch the weights under any outcome» was registered before the run and holds.

+**Re-measured on the repaired instrument and on the wider universe — same answer.** Run #16 (05.09.2026; 144 dates × 26.9 coins, 31 of 31 symbols cached) reads IC across both sides and 3/7/14d inside **[−0.026; +0.032]**, every CI95 crossing zero, shuffled control −0.008…+0.030, both verdicts «ШУМ». **That retires the caveat above:** the standing result no longer rests only on runs predating the `scoreFinish` split, and the universe going 28 → 30 moved nothing.
+A null measured twice on two instruments is still a null (inv.
+32).

 ### 3.10a Experiment lab — pre-registered measurements

 Additive modes of the same bench; production untouched; rules registered BEFORE